 Saint Nicholas has had close ties with Amsterdam since 343 AD.
 Legend has it that Sinterklaas originally came from Turkey as St. Nicolaus, the Bishop of Mira, an honourable man who was kind to children.
 No one really knows why he then chose to live in Spain but historians point to the Spanish domination over the Netherlands in the past.

 The medieval attire of Sinterklaas’ assistants, the Zwarte Pieten, is equally mysterious, leading one to conclude that they must have been stuck in chimneys for an awfully long time.
 Hence the sooty faces and time-warped costumes.

 ‘Zwarte Piet’ (literally: ‘Black Peter’) remains the subject of debate in Amsterdam and the rest of the Netherlands.
 The City of Amsterdam is actively facilitating this discussion and is keen to remain in close contact with all concerned parties.

 With more than a kilometre of floats and boats, Amsterdam hosts the largest Saint Nicholas parade in the world.
-Sinterklaas sails into town on Sunday, 16 November 2014 with 600 Pieten and plenty of pepernoten (small spiced biscuits), welcomed by upwards of 400,000 spectators who line the canals.
+Sinterklaas sails into town on a Sunday mid-November with 600 Pieten and plenty of pepernoten (small spiced biscuits), welcomed by upwards of 400,000 spectators who line the canals.